-Welcome to another day of ABCs of IEPs.
-Today is H is for Homework…and I know so many families are tired of the tears, the battles and the general unpleasantness that is homework.
-Especially if your child has an IEP.
-So, here are some things to think about, things to look at as far as your particular situation, and things you can ask for, for your child in Special Education or their IEP…as far as homework strategies and accommodations.
+Especially if your child has an IEP, so, here are some things to consider, things to look at in your specific situation, and accommodations you can ask for your child in Special Education or their IEPs.

 First things first.
-Something to ask your teacher in the very beginning of the year.
+Some things to ask your teacher at the very beginning of the year.

-- Is it to test the child’s Executive Functioning skills, and not really the content?
+- Is it to test the child’s Executive Functioning skills, not the content?

-- Is it that there are not enough hours in the school day/year, and the child is expected to learn these concepts on their own?
+- Is the child expected to learn these concepts on their own?

-- Is it to reinforce learning that took place that day or week?
-And will it be graded?
+- Will it reinforce the learning that took place that day or week?

 - Is it to test learning of a concept that day or week?